-Liquid Petroleum (LP) gas is the energy source for your range, oven, furnace, and water heater.
+Liquid Petroleum (LP) gas is the energy source for your range, oven, furnace, water heater and also the generator on some diesel units.
 It is also an alternate power source for your LP gas/electric refrigerator.

 LP gas is a colorless gas, but is stored under pressure as a liquid.
-It is commercially available under such brand names as Butane, Propane, or others.
+It is commercially available under the brand name, Propane.
 Though odorless in a natural state, LP gas is artificially odorized to smell like garlic for easy detection in the event of a leak.
 The gas and the tank in which it is stored are safe and convenient, provided sensible precautions are followed.

-Caution: Be aware that travel vibrations can cause the LP gas tank and fittings to loosen, resulting in leaks.
+Caution: Be aware that travel vibrations may cause the LP gas tank and fittings to loosen, resulting in leaks.
 Ask your authorized dealer to inspect the tank and fittings at least once a year and after every extended trip.
 You can also check for leaks by applying soapy water to all fittings and the welds on the mounting brackets.
 If you discover a leak, extinguish all nearby flames, tighten the fitting(s), and test with more soapy water.
 If the leak persists, close the shut-off valve and seek immediate repair from an authorized dealer.